Vinebase/wine-knowledge/README.md

 # Wine Knowledge Repository

-This is an open-source repository dedicated to quantifying and sharing the world's wine knowledge.
+This is an open-source repository dedicated to quantifying and sharing taxonomy standards for the world of wine.

 ## Philosophy